 For some owners, mastering the art of a loose-leash walk is sometimes the most daunting of tasks, but if you follow these few quick tips you’ll be well on your way to a great walking partner!

 - First, consider your dog’s clothing.
-If your dog is choking or gagging on his regular collar, flying on his back 2 feet everywhere you go or lunging at things a lot on your walk, I would suggest getting the pressure off of their neck and use items that help you have better control such as a No-Pull harness (Freedom, Halti and Easy Walk are a few brands) or a Gentle Leader.
+If your dog is choking or gagging on his regular collar, flying on his back 2 feet everywhere you go or lunging at things a lot on your walk, I would suggest getting the pressure off of their neck and use items that help you have better control such as a No-Pull harness (Freedom or Balance are a couple brands) or a Gentle Leader.
 Also, stay away from items such as retractable leashes, since we want to teach the dog to stay close to us in the beginning, a retractable leash would really work against you.

 - I go first, you go second.
 Teach your dog to wait before you go in or out of entry ways of any kind such as doors, aisle ways in stores or crossing the street.
 This is helpful, not only for loose-leash walking skills but also to help combat bad habits such as shooting out of doorways.